BTS: Map of the Soul: Persona, stadium world tour and BTS World

 Love Yourself: Her and Love Yourself: Tear both crossed 2 million copies in August.
 All three albums of the Love Yourself series have sold more than 2 million copies each in South Korea.
 Love Yourself: Tear gained silver certification by the BPI for sales in the UK, becoming their third album to do so following Love Yourself: Answer and Map of the Soul: Persona.
 For the final stop of their record-breaking Love Yourself: Speak Yourself World Tour, the group played Seoul's Olympic Stadium.
 BTS was the third top-grossing touring musical act of 2019.
 That same month, they released a remix version of the song "Make It Right" featuring Lauv.
 In November, BTS won three times at the 2019 American Music Awards, for Best Tour, Favorite Duo or Group – Pop/Rock, and Favorite Social Artist (the second consecutive year).

-In December, they attended both the 2019 Melon Music Awards and 2019 Mnet Asian Music Awards.
+In December, they attended both the 2019 Melon Music Awards and the 2019 Mnet Asian Music Awards.
 In each case, they became the first group to sweep the four major awards.
 At the 34th Golden Disc Awards, BTS became the first artists in history to win grand prizes in both the physical and digital categories in a single year.
 Map of the Soul: Persona was named the second best-selling physical album of 2019 in the US by Nielsen Music behind Taylor Swift's Lover and was ranked sixth overall on the chart of Top 10 Albums (Total Sales) in the US.
-BTS wrapped 2019 as the fourth highest ranked group on Billboard's Top Billboard 200 Artists–Duo/Group ranking, behind Queen, Imagine Dragons and the Beatles.
+BTS wrapped 2019 as the fourth-highest-ranked group on Billboard's Top Billboard 200 Artists–Duo/Group ranking, behind Queen, Imagine Dragons and the Beatles.
 Map of the Soul: Persona was named as the third best-selling album of 2019 by the International Federation of the Phonographic Industry (IFPI), making BTS the first Korean artist to be listed on the Global Top 10 Album Chart in consecutive years.
 The IFPI named BTS as one of the best-selling artists of 2019 for a second consecutive year, making them the first non-English speaking act to achieve this.